The Power of Priority Channel Systems: Priority Channel Systems

-Our main result regarding the verification of PCSs is that they are \emph{well-structured} systems.
-Recall that $C\leq_\hh D$ $\equivdef$ $C$ is some $(p,y_1,\ldots,y_m)$ and $D$ is $(p,x_1,\ldots,x_m)$ with $x_i\hleq y_i$ for $i=1,\ldots,m$, or equivalently, $C$ can be obtained from $D$ by internal superseding steps. \begin{theorem}[PCSs are WSTSs] For any PCS $S$, the transition system $\TS_\hh$ with configurations ordered by $\leq_\hh$ is a well-structured transition system (with stuttering compatibility). \end{theorem} \begin{proof} There are two conditions to check: \begin{enumerate} \item \textbf{wqo:} $(\Conf_S,\leq_\hh)$ is a well-quasi-ordering as will be shown next (see \autoref{theo-hleq-wqo} in \autoref{sec-embedding}). \item \textbf{monotonicity:} Checking stuttering compatibility (see~\cite[def.~4.4]{FinSch-WSTS}) is trivial with the $\leq_\hh$ ordering.
-Indeed, assume that $C\leq_\hh D$ and that $C\hstep{}C'$ is a step from the ``smaller'' configuration.
-Then in particular $D\hstep{*}C$ by definition of $\hstep{}$, so that clearly $D\hstep{+} C'$ and $D$ can simulate any step from $C$.\qedhere \end{enumerate} \end{proof} Observe that it would not be so easy to prove well-structuredness for $\TS_\ww$ (to begin with, another ordering would be required).
+A WSTS enjoys a stronger \emph{stuttering compatibility} if the second condition is altered to require $x'\step{+}y'$, see~\cite[\definitionautorefname~4.4]{FinSch-WSTS}.
+Let $S=(\Sigma_d,\Ch,Q,\Delta)$ be a PCS, we define the following order on configurations of $S$: $C\leq_\hh D \equivdef$ $C$ is some $(p,y_1,\ldots,y_m)$ and $D$ is $(p,x_1,\ldots,x_m)$ with $x_i\hleq y_i$ for all $i=1,\ldots,m$.
+Equivalently, $C\leq_\hh D$ if $C$ can be obtained from $D$ by internal superseding steps. \begin{theorem}[PCSs are WSTSs] For any PCS $S$, $\TS_\hh=(\Conf_S,\step{}_\hh,\leq_\hh)$, \textit{i.e.}, the transition system $\TS_\hh$ with configurations ordered by $\leq_\hh$, is a well-structured system with stuttering compatibility. \end{theorem} \begin{proof} We have to show that the two conditions required in \autoref{def-wsts} hold.
+Proving that $(\Conf_S,\leq_\hh)$ is a well-quasi-ordering is the topic of~\autoref{sec-embedding} and will be established in a more general setting in~\autoref{thm-gpe-wqo}.